 A rambling, relaxing park in the south of the city of Liverpool, Sefton Park is the second largest park in Liverpool (after the L O N G B O I that is Croxteth Country Park) and positively overflowing with Nature Stuff.
+What’s more, Sefton Park is home to a truly special experience.
+Here you’ll find magical Candlelight concerts – enchanting musical performances lit by flickering candlelight.

 1. Explore the Palm House